 List of 9 Best Scuba Diving Sites in Europe

 Many divers go off to small, remote islands out in the tropics in order to get their deep sea diving needs met.
 Alternatively, there are more than a couple of Scuba diving sites in Europe that are worthy of exploration by diving enthusiasts, beginner and experienced.
-Here are ninth best Scuba Diving Sites in Europe you need to go to if you want to have the diving experience of a lifetime.
+Here are ninth best scuba diving spots in Europe you need to go to if you want to have the diving experience of a lifetime.

 1. Eddystone Reef, England

 You will want to have your camera ready when you go out and dive in at Eddystone Reef.
 Let the Eddystone Lighthouse guide you out to an underwater landscape filled with incredible reefs and some of the coolest looking fish around.
-Located in the south of England, Eddystone Reef attracts diving fanatics from all around of the world because of its unique terrain.
+Located in the south of England, Eddystone Reef is one of the best diving site in Europe.
+Eddystone Reef attracts diving fanatics from all around of the world because of its unique terrain.

 2. Silfra, Thingvellir – Iceland

 Iceland may not be the first location you put on your list of diving sites to visit, but this mysterious land has just as many interesting places to visit above the cliffs as it does below.
 The water may be frigid but the things you will see understand at Silfra, Thingvellir will leave you spellbound.
 Bring lots of insulation to keep you warm as you dive, explore and become familiar with the unknown.

 This is yet another best scuba diving sites in Europe.
 The rolling hills of Ireland may be green but if you go out for a dive you will discover that the water off of the coast is green as well.
 Your view will be crystal clear and the tranquil waters will beckon you to do even more exploring of the Diamond Rocks in Kilkee, Ireland.
 Prepare to be dazzled by the rhythmic swaying of sea plants and you may even see a few whales swimming by.